Biomedical Engineering Major Program

 Does taking a more challenging course schedule increase my chance of admission / does taking an easier schedule hurt me?

-No. We do not prioritize admission for students who take honors classes or higher credit hour loads, nor do we have punitive policies toward those who take lighter loads or GECs.
+No. We do not prioritize admission for students who take honors classes or higher credit hour loads, nor do we have punitive policies toward those who take lighter loads or GEs.
 We find that these factors do not make a significant difference in students’ future performance in the major.
-Please also be aware that GEC classes do not always equate with “easy A’s” and will not necessarily raise your grade point average.
+Please also be aware that GE classes do not always equate with “easy A’s” and will not necessarily raise your grade point average.

 How does admission work for transfer students?